o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/tag.md

 ### RemoveTags

-Removes a list of tags from the entity if it had them\.
+Removes a list of tags from the entity if it had them.

 **Parameters**
 const `Tags&`